Friends of Seven Acres - updated Wednesday 23rd April

 There is so much happening at the ERC (Environmental Resource Centre) on Bury Road:

 Monday evenings: Breightmet Community Choir - more members are required (no experience necessary & no audition needed!)
-Our current theme is 'Musicals past & present'.

 Just come along to The Wildlife Trust on Bury Road, Monday evenings - 7pm to 8.30pm.